 Matheran is located around 100 kilometers (62 miles) east of Mumbai, in the state of Maharashtra.

 How to Get There

-Getting to Matheran is one of highlights!
-A popular option is the leisurely two hour journey on the historic toy train mountain railway from Neral.
+Getting to Matheran is one of the highlights A popular option is the leisurely two-hour journey on the historic toy train mountain railway from Neral.
 Services were suspended in May 2016 due to technical problems but started running again on a limited basis in January 2018.

 If you don't take the toy train up to Matheran, there are a couple of other ways of getting there: take a train from Mumbai to Neral and then shared jeep to Dasturi car park, or drive all the way to Dasturi car park if you have your own vehicle.
 If frequency of trains to Neral is an issue, you'll find more trains running from Karjat.
 Travel time by shared jeep from Neral to Dasturi is about 25 minutes.
 The cost is 80 rupees per person.

 To get to Neral from Mumbai by train, take one of the frequent local trains that terminate at Karjat or Khopoli on the Central Line.
 There are also two morning Indian Railways trains that stop at Neral—the 11007 Deccan Express (departs CST at 7.00 a.m. and arrives at 8.25 a.m) and the 11029 Koyna Express (departs CST at 8.40 a.m and arrives at 10.03 a.m).